Medical Billing and Coding Certification in Delaware | Get Certified in 2023

 Salary Expectations

 Salaries for medical billers and coders in Delaware are quite competitive, ranging from $35,000 to $50,000 depending on experience and location.
-In fact, the average salary for medical billers and coders in Delaware is higher than all states on the Eastern Seaboard except Virginia and Maryland.
+The average salary for medical billers and coders in Delaware is higher than all states on the Eastern Seaboard except Virginia and Maryland.

 Starting salaries in Delaware range from $38,000 to $44,000, with the average salary for medical billers and coders in Dover, DE being $34,490 annually.
 With such attractive salary prospects, it’s no wonder that many individuals are eager to pursue a career in medical billing and coding in Delaware.